monocle-h2020/camera_calibration/calibration/README.md

 Some camera information is necessary for the calibration and analysis of camera data, such as the pattern of the Bayer RGBG2 channels.
 These information files can be retrieved from the [SPECTACLE database](http://spectacle.ddq.nl/) or generated using the [generate_camera.py](generate_camera.py) script.
-This script is used to generate a file based on a single (saturated) image and some user inputs.
+This script is used to generate a file based on a single image.
+If the image has saturated pixels, no user input is required.
+If not, the user is required to manually put in the bit depth.

+## Camera settings

+Additional camera information may be added by the user with the [camera_info.py](camera_info.py) script.
+This script will prompt the user with several questions on camera settings, and saves the results to file.

 ## Bias